John-Otago/PhD-Plus/README.md

 You don't need to agree with me, but think about this before starting.

 ### 1.3 The Philosophy (sort of)
-The philosophy of PhD training is to help students develop the mindset and the skillset to become an informed and effective lifelong learner and doer who is self-learning and self-teaching (autodidactic), self-motivated and self-starting (anti-akratic), and, above all, self-governed and self-owned (independent and free).
+The philosophy of PhD training is to help students develop the mindset and the skillset to become informed and effective lifelong learners and doers who are self-learning and self-teaching (autodidactic), self-motivated and self-starting (anti-akratic), and, above all, self-governed and self-owned (autonomous, independent, and free).

-It's a lifelong goal that may not be achieved purely through graduate training, but nonetheless a desirable outcome to aim for.
+Graduate training is not the only way to achieve this goal, and this process entails lifelong development beyond formal education.
+Nonetheless, it is a desirable outcome to aim for while you are in graduate school.

 ### 1.4 Focus Areas
 - **Skill development (hard × soft) for work and life**
-- **Strong core knowledge × interdisciplinary methods**
+- **Strong core knowledge × interdisciplinary coverage**
 - **Structured training × individual discovery**
 - **Strategic thinking × dynamic balance**
 - **Sharp focus × broad periphery views**